SonnyTaylor/AutoService/src/pages/service/handlers/trellix_stinger_scan/README.md

 ## Notes

+- **Smart Scan is the default** - Stinger automatically targets common infection areas without scanning all drives, making it faster and more efficient
 - Stinger is updated frequently by Trellix with new virus definitions
 - The tool is designed for on-demand scanning, not real-time protection
 - Scans can take several minutes depending on scope and system size